Sarkozy, Merkel to meet Greeks on Wednesday

 Share prices of French banks and other lenders exposed to Greece and other weak euro zone countries slumped on Tuesday.

-Societe Generale tumbled 16.2 percent and BNP Paribas and Credit Agricole fell more than 12 percent.
+Societe Generale (SOGN.PA) tumbled 16.2 percent and BNP Paribas (BNPP.PA) and Credit Agricole (CAGR.PA) fell more than 12 percent.
 They are among the most exposed to Greece through sovereign debt holdings and loans.

 "We have just added fuel to the fire and we don't understand at all the decision of the Greek PM," said Marc Touati, chief economist at Assya Compagnie Financiere in Paris.